Recurrence and transience for the frog model on trees: Introduction

 In the larger mathematical context, the frog model is part of a family of self-interacting random walks which have proven quite difficult to analyze. (\cite{pemantlesurvey} provides a nice survey of this family.)
 In recent years progress on a few self-interacting random walks has generated considerable interest.
 One of these close relatives is activated random walk, which is touched on in \cite{KS} and studied in depth in \cite{DRS,RS,ST}.
 Activated random walk can be described as a frog model where frogs fall back asleep at some given rate.
 Another related process is excited random walk \cite{excited}.
 This walk has a bias the first time it visits a site but is unbiased each subsequent time that it returns.
 The frog model can be thought of as an ``excited" branching process, which branches at a site $v$ only the first time the process visits $v$.

 Initial interest in the frog model was on the graph $\ZZ^d$.
 For any $d$, it was shown that the process is recurrent \cite{telcs1999} and that the set of visited vertices grows linearly and when rescaled converges to a limiting shape \cite{shape}.
 A similar shape theorem was proven independently in \cite{sid04} for the process with continuous-time particles.
 Both shape theorems rely on the subadditive ergodic theorem.
-A technical difficulty that arises is proving the expected time to wake a given frog is finite.
-Thus, measuring recurrence on a given graph is the first step in understanding the long time behavior of the model.
-Other results for the frog model on $\ZZ^d$ include determining the decay of initially sleeping frogs necessary to make the model transient \cite{random_frog}.
-Later this question was studied on the integers with drift \cite{recurrence}.
-A finer analysis in this setting recently appeared in \cite{dobler2014} and \cite{integers_drift2}.
+A technical difficulty that arises is proving that the expected time to wake a given frog is finite.
+Thus, measuring recurrence on a given graph is an initial step in understanding the long-time behavior of the model.
+Transience and recurrence continue to attract attention.
+Also on $\mathbb Z^d$, \cite{random_frog} establishes that the frog model undergoes a phase transition from transience to recurrence when the density of frogs decays proportional to distance to the origin.
+Frog models in which frogs move with a bias in one direction are studied on $\mathbb{Z}$ in \cite{recurrence} and \cite{integers_drift2} and on $\mathbb{Z}^d$ in \cite{dobler2014} and \cite{01frog}.

 Our main interest in this paper is in recurrence and transience on $\mathbb T_d$, the infinite rooted $d$-ary tree.
 We denote the root by $\emptyset$.
-We also study aspects of the process on $\homtree_d$, the infinite homogeneous degree $(d+1)$-tree.
+We also study aspects of the process on $\homtree_d$, the homogeneous degree $(d+1)$-tree, by which we mean the infinite tree where every vertex has degree~$d+1$.

 Some attention has already been given to a relative of our model on $\homtree_d$ in which awake frogs die after independently taking a geometrically distributed number of jumps.
 In \cite{phasetree} and \cite{po2}, the authors prove a phase transition for survival.
-Depending on the parameter, there will either be frogs alive at all times with positive probability or the process will die out almost surely.
+Depending on the parameter, there will either be frogs alive at all times with positive probability, or the process will die out almost surely.
 We study the model in which frogs jump perpetually---a fundamentally different problem, since it switches the emphasis from the local to the global behavior of the model.